mattdesl/yyz/README.md

 node . sketches/Random.js
 ```

-Once it's running, you can edit the code in the selected `sketches/*.js` file to see it evaluate at runtime.
+Once it's running, open [http://localhost:9966/](http://localhost:9966/), then you can edit the code in the selected `sketches/*.js` file to see it re-render.
 Hit `Cmd/Ctrl + S` to download a higher resolution output (saved to your Downloads folder).

 See [canvas-sketch](https://github.com/mattdesl/canvas-sketch) for a similar toolkit (without JSX/esbuild) that is much more complete.